zYakro/nier-notes/README.md

 ## Project Setup

-This project was made using Electron-Vite package, and Vue.
+This project was made using Electron-Vite package, Vue and Sass.
-To install this project you can go to
+To install this project you can go to releases.
+Or build it locally following the next steps:

 ### Clone the repository